Accrediting veterinary nursing qualifications

 Accredited institutions must meet these standards and provide veterinary nursing students with a safe, hands-on clinical experience, preparing them to practise confidently from Day One.

-Download the RCVS Standards Framework for Veterinary Nurse Education and Training
+The RCVS Standards Framework for Veterinary Nurse Education and Training covers six key areas:

 Apply to become accredited

-To request an electronic version of the form, please contact the Veterinary Nursing department by phone on 020 7202 0788 or by email at [email protected].
-We will also provide you with a copy of the latest Accreditation Standards.
+Institutions seeking accreditation must contact our Veterinary Nursing department by phone on 020 7202 0788 or by email at [email protected].
+A member of the team will explain the process and arrange the necessary meetings.
+We will also provide you with a copy of the latest Standards.

 Details of our current accreditation fee can be found on our Fees page.